eichblatt/deadstream/OperatingInstructions.md

 The browser displays the options which you can set. **NOTE:** if you set an option to something that the Time Machine cannot understand, it will use the default value for every option.
 The options currently supported are
  - **COLLECTIONS** String.
 You can put a single or comma-separated list of valid archive.org collection names in this field.
 Eg. _GratefulDead, RobertHunter, PhilLeshandFriends, JonahCohen_.
-Default: GratefulDead
+Default: _GratefulDead_
  - **QUIESCENT_TIME** Integer Number of seconds to wait for "select" button to be pressed after changing the date.
 After this time, the staged date will revert to the selected date.
 Default: 20
  - **SLEEP_AFTER_SECONDS** Integer Number of seconds to wait after pause or stop before turning off the screen.
 Default: 3600
  - **SCROLL_VENUE** true or false.
 Whether to scroll the name of the venue if it doesn't fit on the screen.
 Default: true
  - **FAVORED_TAPER** String.
 If this string appears in the tape identifier, the tape will get 2 extra "stars" in the tape-ranking algorithm.
 Default: miller
  - **PWR_LED_ON** true or false.
 Turn on or off the Raspberry Pi's power LED.
-Default: fase
+Default: false
  - **AUTO_PLAY** true or false.
 Play a tape as soon as it is selected.
 Default: true
  - **RELOAD_STATE_ON_START** true or false.
 Reload the latest state of the Time Machine when restarting.
 Default: true
  - **DEFAULT_START_TIME** HH:MM:SS.
 The time of day that a show should start when in "on tour" mode.
 Default: 17:00:00.